AdityaNG/TCPServer/README.md

  - `DELETE <key>` - Delete the given key from the database.
  - `END` - End the connection.

+The database is a simple key-value store.
+Each key is a string, and each value is an string.
+The database is initialized to an empty state when the server starts.
+It may be implemented as a simple `std::map<std::string, std::string> KV_DATASTORE`, but the specifics are up to you.

 ## Sample Input & Output

 ### Write